haiku/website/content/blog/pulkomandy/2020-12-22-haiku_activity_report_november_december_2020.md

 <h3>Mass storage</h3>

-korli changed IOCache to make sure the buffer and size passed to the lower layers exactly match.
+mark_mcs changed IOCache to make sure the buffer and size passed to the lower layers exactly match.
 Before this change, it was possible to provide a buffer larger than the size, with the extra space being unused.
 But that would confuse some drivers, which want to make sure they wrote exactly as many bytes as requested.